cockroachdb/docs/v2.2/managed-frequently-asked-questions.md

 ### Do you have a UI?
 How can I see details?

-All customers of our managed service have access to the [CockroachDB Admin UI](managed-use-the-admin-ui.html).
-In early 2019, there will be a self-service management console where you can connect to your cluster, view details of your cluster, and make changes to your existing cluster.
+All customers of our managed service can monitor and troubleshoot their clusters by accessing the [CockroachDB Admin UI](managed-use-the-admin-ui.html).
+In early 2019, you will be able to manage your cluster using a self-service management console.

-## Pricing

-### How does pricing work when I need to add nodes?

-The cost of the new nodes will be pro-rated for the remainder of your contract term.